Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 In the backend (by the magic of Selenium-RC), the browser will actually **type** using the locator and the string you specified during the method call.
-So, summarizing, what for your code is just a regular object (with methods and properties), in backend, it's making the real browser do things.
+So, summarizing, what for you code is just a regular object (with methods and properties).
+The backend of the Selenium Server and the browser-injected Selenium-Core is doing the real work of testing your application.

 Retrieving and Reporting Results
 --------------------------------